 By: Sharon Aron Baron

-On Wednesday evening, Gomez stood in front of the Mayor and the city commission to address the attacks that Atkins-Grad has made regarding her the website Tamarac Truth.
+On Wednesday evening, Gomez stood in front of the Mayor and the city commission to address Atkins-Grad’s attacks regarding her website Tamarac Truth.
 Gomez and others who have been attacked by Atkins-Grad have been left with little choice but to respond publicly.

 From Michelle Gomez:

 Originally, I was attending today to listen to the wonderful State of the City, show support, and thank you, the Commission, for treating me so well when I served with you.

 Unfortunately, something occurred recently to make me stand before you now.
 To all here tonight and tuning in via the live stream, I appreciate your time and the opportunity to express myself in this open forum.